spreedly/engineering-blog/source/blog/from-riak-to-kafka-part-1.html.md

 author_url: https://twitter.com/stephenballnc
 date: 2017-03-15
 tags: riak, erlang, kafka, distributed-systems
 meta: How Spreedly integrated Apache Kafka into our data infrastructure.
-This post focuses on how we engineered data to be automatically sent from our Riak Database.
+This post focuses on how we engineered data to be automatically sent from our Riak Database to Apache Kafka.
 ---

 In [Apache Kafka at Spreedly: Part I – Building a Common Data Substrate](/blog/apache-kafka-spreedly-part1-building-common-data-substrate.html) Ryan introduced the place Kafka will take in our infrastructure.
 In this series I'll describe the implementation details of how we're reliably and efficiently producing data from Riak to Kafka.